Muhammed-Nawfal/Encode-Tonk/README.md

 Mobile version so you can procrastinate anywhere

 ✅ Submission Checklist
- Three mini-apps that talk to each other like besties
+✅ Three mini-apps that talk to each other like besties

- One shared brain via Tonk
+✅ One shared brain via Tonk

- AI with a guilt complex (CramBot)
+✅ AI with a guilt complex (CramBot)

- README that slaps
+✅ README that slaps

- Team morale mostly intact
+✅ Team morale mostly intact

 📚 Useful Stuff
-🧙‍♂️ Tonk Docs (they're actually good)
+🧙‍♂ Tonk Docs (they're actually good)

 📦 Our Code (chaos included)

 Built with love, caffeine, and mild panic.
 #TeamLumio #EncodeHackathon #WeSurvived

-yaml
-Copy
-Edit

----

-### 🧠 Extra Tips (Optional Hype Sauce)

-- Add a meme at the end.
-Bonus points if it’s CramBot threatening you.
-- If you want, I can help you mock up a funny "How It Works" comic/diagram.
-- If time permits, toss in a little loading animation or funny placeholder text in the app itself ("Loading... calculating GPA loss").

----

-Wanna go further?
-Drop me a funny CramBot quote or your team’s inside jokes and I can throw those in too 😂